dennisreimann/uiengine/docs/integrations.md

 ## Theo

+**Please note:** The Theo integration is now deprecated, docs stay as reference for older versions.

 You can integrate and consume design tokens defined with the [Theo](https://github.com/salesforce-ux/theo#spec) tokens spec.

 You need the `@uiengine/bridge-theo` package for this.